HridayM25/HridayM25.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year undergraduate student at the National Institute of Technology Karnataka.
-I am interested in various fields like Reinforcement Learning, Multimodal Machine Learning and Probabilistic Graphic Modelling.
+I am interested in various fields like Reinforcement Learning, Generative Flow Networks and Neural Operators.

-I am currently pursuing research in the field of State Only Imitation Learning.
+I am currently pursuing research in -

-I wish to explore other fields like Neural Ordinary Differential Equations (NODEs), Graph Neural Networks, Spiking Neural Networks.
+1) Imitation Learning with Prof. Balaraman Ravindran
+2) Human-AI Collaboration with Prof. Matthew Taylor